Important Signs That Your Daughter-in-law Doesn’t Like You

 If she doesn’t like you, she will try as much as possible to maintain a healthy distance away from you.
 You will hardly see her in the same space as you.
 If she does, she will either be awfully quiet or make conversations with the next person.
 If you try to converse with her, she will most likely act ignorant of the topic just to avoid having a lengthy conversation with you.

 5. Most things you do will irritate her and she will always second guess you

-If she always has something negative to say about you and what you do, and if she always doubts the genuity of your actions regardless of how good they are, it means that she does not trust you and certainly does not like you.
-You will hardly get the benefit of doubt.
-Things she may ordinarily overlook for other people, she will not overlook it when you are involved.
+If she always has something negative to say about you and what you do, if she always doubts how genuine your actions are regardless of how good they are, it means that she does not trust you and certainly does not like you.
+You will hardly get the benefit of the doubt.
+Things she may ordinarily overlook for other people, she will not overlook when you are involved.

 The one person that links both of you together is your son and so far he is a big part of your life, you will remain relevant in her family.
-The best way for her is to limit his interaction with you.
-She will do this by either emotionally blackmailing him or try to paint you as faulty.
-She may complain of him spending more time with you than her and her kids even if it is not true.
+The best way for her to avoid you is to limit his interaction with you.
+She will do this by either emotionally blackmailing him and trying to paint you bad.
+She may complain that he pays more attention to you than her and her children even if it is not true.
 She might convince him to limit how he financially supports you even if it’s not a burden to him or the family.
-If your son communicates with you weekly, she may try to limit it too.
-If you ever have a disagreement with your son, she will encourage him to stay away from you.
+If your son communicates with you weekly, she may try to limit that too.
+If you ever disagree with your son, she will encourage him to stay away from you.
 Every chance she gets to make him stay away from you completely, she will take it.

 7. She will prefer her husband and kids to spend time with her own family than with you and your family

 Her family will have more access to her home than you will have.
 She will ensure that her children are well acquainted with her side of the family than with her husband’s side of the family.
-Sadly, when it comes to issues like this, ‘husband’s’ try to limit their input in it for the sake of peace in their home.
+Sadly, when it comes to issues like this, the men of the family try to limit their input for the sake of peace in their home.

 8. She will be hostile to you